 And I miss her.

-She took to me like glue – not wanting to leave my side in the time that we watched her.
-We watched her unable to leave the deck for fear of the neighbors dogs to run through the yard to play with them.
-We watched her cower from us to happily prance at the door when we got home.
-We watched her go from pacing at the door, to coming to my side of the bed to lay her head there for some late night pets – then to sleep on my side while Marble slept on Handsome’s side of the room.
-I’m sure she was scared and anxious at the thought of being placed into yet another family, but I reminded her every day that her papa bear was coming back for her – and upon his return she jumped up and wrapped her paws around him in the very human-like behavior of a hug.
+She took to me like glue - not wanting to leave my side in the time that we watched her.
+At first, she was unable to leave the deck, for fear of the neighbor's dogs to run through the yard, to playing with them.
+We watched her go from cowering in corners, to happily prancing at the door when we got home.
+She went from pacing at the door, to coming to my side of the bed to lay her head there for some late night petting.
+She even slept on my side of the bed while Marble slept on Handsome's side of the room.
+I'm sure she was scared and anxious at the thought of being placed into yet another family, but I reminded her every day that her papa bear was coming back for her.
+Upon his return, she jumped up and wrapped her paws around him in the very human-like behavior of a hug.

-But when I turned to leave for work on the final morning of her stay with us, knowing her owner was on his way to pick up his little girl, I saw her goofy smile and tail wagging at me, I knew I was in for a long night.
+But when I turned to leave for work on the final morning of her stay with us, knowing her owner was on his way to pick up his little girl, I saw her goofy smile and tail wagging at me.
+It was then that I knew I was in for a long night.

-Dogs are unconditional and I had forgotten how quickly they make a huge impact on your heart.
-I know Golda is with her family and is happy to be there – well fed, loved and cared for.
+Dogs are unconditionally loving, and I had forgotten how quickly they make a huge impact on your heart.
+I know Golda is with her family and is happy to be there - well fed, loved and cared for.
 But, wow.
-That 90 pounds of pure energy really left her mark on me and I can’t wait for her to come visit again.
+That 90 pounds of pure energy really left her mark on me, and I can't wait for her to come visit again.

 Cornmeal Pancakes